 Place the 6″ layer directly on top of the 9″ inch layer and cover it evenly with chip mixture.
 Then place the 3″ inch layer on top of the 6″ layer and coat evenly with chip mixture.

-Fill to the top of Kit Kats.
+Continue adding M&M’s until you reach the top of the Kit Kats.

-Press the blunt end of each gumball skewer into the top layer, varying heights as described.
+For extra flair, press the blunt end of each gumball skewer into the top layer, varying heights as described.

 Serve and enjoy!

 Customize your cake for any holiday or season by swapping out the M&M’s for seasonal colors.
 Add a coordinating bow and you’re good to go!
 This Kit Kat Cake is sure to be a hit at your next birthday party or holiday get-together.
 Delish!